 A neuroma is a benign growth or inflammation of nerve tissue.
-When the swollen or thicken nerve is in the ball of the foot it is known as Morton’s Neuroma.
-The inflamed nerve can cause pain and discomfort; it may feel as if you are walking on a pebble on the ball of your foot.
+When the swollen or thickened nerve is in the ball of the foot it's called Morton’s Neuroma.
+The inflamed nerve can cause pain and feel like you're walking on a pebble on the ball of your foot.

 Foot Neuromas mostly occur in response to injury or over-use and usually appear between the third and fourth toes and normally affect only one foot.